 Here are some places to start.

-Encourage Them to Start Addiction Treatment in WA State
+Encourage them to Start Addiction Treatment in WA State

 It seems like a simple thing, and it is.
 But it’s not necessarily easy.
 Getting an addict into treatment in the first place is by far the most important thing you can do.
 Without that, chances are there won’t be any recovery to help with, only the continuation of the downward spiral.

-It doesn’t matter if you get them into a full time inpatient rehab, or IOP treatment, or support groups.
+It doesn’t matter if you get them into full-time inpatient rehab, or IOP treatment, or support groups.
 If your loved one isn’t in treatment, it may be because they don’t believe they truly have a problem.
 If that’s the case, maybe a good first step is to get them an addiction assessment in Washington state to see if their substance use is a problem, and how serious it is.

 The first step towards recognizing (and ultimately treating) addiction is often the most difficult.
 Those who are suffering usually don’t recognize that they’re suffering.
 They almost certainly don’t see the hardship their affliction is putting on the people around them.
 Their condition makes it difficult for them to see consequences clearly.

-Addiction tends to help people do the mental gymnastics necessary to justify anything, because it bumps a drug fix up the list of priorities so far, it eventually becomes “worth the risk” no matter how great those risks get.
+Addiction tends to help people do the mental gymnastics necessary to justify anything because it bumps a drug fix up the list of priorities so far, it eventually becomes “worth the risk” no matter how great those risks get.
 When they’re in a mindset where they’ll do anything to use again, proposing the idea of not using ever again sounds to them like the worst thing imaginable.

 Because of that, the odds that an addict is going to come to the revelation that they need to quit without a strong jolt of some kind is unlikely.
 For many people that jolt comes in the form of irreparable damage to their life, like: